SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

     <tr>
       <td>1</td>
       <td>Initial Capacity</td>
-      <td>Number of connections to the Solace appliance initially available in the pool for this connection factory.</td>
+      <td>Number of connections to the Solace Message Router initially available in the pool for this connection factory.</td>
     </tr>
     <tr>
       <td>2</td>